Identity Guard Responsive Web

-Our initial insights were based on two sources: demographic data gleaned from a legacy product (same space, but different audience, experience and business objectives) and a Kano chart of potential product features, the result of a study conducted by an outside agency.
+Our initial insights were based on two sources: demographic data gleaned from an Identity Guard legacy product and a Kano chart of potential product features, the result of a study conducted by an outside agency.

-We knew our audience skewed older, and from there we could derive some assumptions about device usage and preference, and consumption habits.
+From the legacy product data we knew our audience skewed older, and from there we could derive some assumptions about device usage and preference, and consumption habits.
 We also had some justification for feature prioritization.
-Also, executive agreement that the release would be a MVP helped us bring better definition to the roadmap and plan for a lot of user feedback and metrics analysis post launch.

 Information Architecture and Work Flow

-Below are some of the wireframe explorations in the early phase of UI definition.
-There were hundreds of these.
-These explorations helped Product and Development to discuss feature direction and gauge level of effort.
-Since we had a hard date for MVP release of four months out (a hard date not being ideal), we had to be very aware of the tasks at hand.
+Below are a handful of the wireframe explorations in the early phase of UI definition.
+These explorations helped discussions with Product and Development to discuss feature direction and gauge level of effort, as well as fueling user testing being conducted by my team.